 - If you are a LEAR and your e-mail address has changed, please inform the Validation Services via the 'messaging' option under the My Organisations menu, clicking on the (Modify Organisations) action button.
 The e-mail address will be updated by us.
-Please note that this will trigger a new EU Login account (meaning that you will receive a new PIN code to activate it).

 How can I contact the LEAR of an organisation?

-Go to the Beneficiary Register under the menu "How to participate" and use the search function for finding the organisation.
+Go to the Participant Register under the menu "How to participate" and use the search function for finding the organisation.
 The search results contain a (Contact Organisation) action button.
 Clicking the button will open a contact form that allows you to send a message to the LEAR (and his/her Account Administrators) without disclosing their contact details (for reasons of personal data protection).
 The LEAR can then contact you directly.